rushi231/E-Commerce-Product-Page/ecommerce-product-page-main/ecommerce-product-page-main/README.md

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

-## The challenge
+## Objective

-Your challenge is to build out this e-commerce product page and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+The objective was to build an e-commerce product page.

+ IN this project you will be able to :

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page